1731, April: Countess Cornelia di Bandi's Fiery Death

 The Countess had been described as being "heavy and dull" the night previous, and had last been seen by her maid, who talked with her for three hours before the Countess said her prayers and fell asleep.
 The maid shut the door, and no one disturbed the lady until morning.
 When the Countess did not arise at her usual hour, the maid entered the room to check on her; hearing no answer to her call, the maid opened the window to let in light... and so discovered the Countess' mortal remains on the floor of the room.

-The Countess' body had been reduced to a circle of ashes, three blackened fingers, two stockinged legs (from about the knee down) and, on the floor between the legs, a large and calcined portion of her skull (it was missing the back-half, the chin, and the brain).
+The Countess' body had been reduced to a circle of ashes, three blackened fingers, two stockinged legs (from about the knee down) and, on the floor between the legs, a large and calcined portion of her skull which was missing the back, the chin, and the brain.
 The ashes left a "greasy and stinking moisture" on the skin when picked up.
-The air in the room was full of soot, yet the Countess' bed, with the covers raised up on one side showing that the Countess had calmly risen from it, was unburned; a small oil-lamp on the floor nearby was covered by the ashes from the Countess' body, and empty of oil.
-On a table in the room, two candles had completely lost their tallow, just their unburned wicks left behind; all the furniture was covered with the moist soot, and it had even penetrated a chest of drawers, ruining the clothing, and into a neighboring kitchen, where the soot coated most everything.
+The air in the room was full of soot, yet the Countess' bed, with the covers raised up on one side showing that the Countess had calmly risen from it, was unburned.
+A small oil-lamp on the floor nearby was covered by the ashes from the Countess' body, and empty of oil.
+On a table in the room, two candles had completely lost their tallow, just their unburned wicks left behind.
+All the furniture was covered with the moist soot, and it had even penetrated a chest of drawers, ruining the clothing, and into a neighboring kitchen, where the soot coated most everything.
 A piece of bread that had been covered with this soot was offered to the dogs, who refused to eat it.
 In addition to this soot, the Countess' bedroom had a stinking, greasy, yellowish fluid trickling down the lower part of the windows.

-In 1745, a different theory was proposed.
-Since the Countess' head was found incinerated yet lying on the floor between her two un-incinerated legs, it was assumed that she was suddenly consumed by fire after she had arisen from bed for some reason, the event occurring so fast that her head fell down through the space her body used to occupy, and landing on the floor between her unburned legs.
-This fire, therefore, had to have started from a spot somewhere within her torso, perhaps caused by a gastro-intestinal imbalance of some sort... in short, spontaneous human combustion.
-The author of this theory also offered a new piece of evidence to consider: since a going belief at the time was that spontaneous combustion was caused by alcoholism, and the Countess was known to not be given to intoxication, he mentions that she was in the habit of bathing in "camphorated spirit of wine" when she was feeling poorly... which implies she may have done so the night of her death, adding the flammability of alcohol to her body prior to the incident.
+In 1745, a different theory was proposed by a man named Paul Rolli.
+Since the Countess' head was found incinerated yet lying on the floor between her two non-incinerated legs, it was assumed that she was suddenly consumed by fire after she had arisen from bed for some reason, the event occurring so fast that her head fell down through the space her body used to occupy, and landing on the floor between her unburned legs.
+This fire, therefore, had to have started from a spot somewhere within her torso, perhaps caused by a gastro-intestinal imbalance of some sort... in short, an event that would be labeled as spontaneous human combustion.
+Rolli also offered a new piece of evidence to consider: since a going belief at the time was that spontaneous combustion was caused by alcoholism and it was well known that the Countess did not drink alcohol, Rolli mentions that she was in the habit of bathing in "camphorated spirit of wine" when she was feeling poorly... which implies she may have done so the night of her death, adding the flammability of alcohol to her body prior to the incident.